Kiru671/Portfolio/README.md

 Hi, I'm **Kerem**.
 I recently graduated from my four-year Game Design major, but I'm currently studying Computer Programming.

- I believe games are the **perfect** medium.
-Like a book waiting to be read, only ***much*** more immersive with visuals and interactivity.
+ I believe games are the **perfect** medium. ***much*** more immersive than any with gorgeous visuals and interactivity.
 I also love their painstaking creation process.
 I love finding solutions to how a certain mechanic or system would be implemented to a game and how I could build upon such things.

 And I want to leave my mark on projects I'll be proud of ***and*** want to play.